sudoblockio/sb-stack-demo/README.md

 # sb-stack-demo

-Modern applications support SDKs in a number of different languages utilizing a variety of different protocols which must reimplement the same underlying logic and types over and over again. `sb-stack` unifies these efforts into a single composable rust core for building protocol specific clients with bindings into higher level languages like python and typescript.
+Modern applications support SDKs in a number of different languages utilizing a variety of different protocols that reimplement the same underlying logic and types over and over again. `sb-stack` unifies these efforts into a single composable rust core for building protocol specific clients with bindings into higher level languages like python and typescript.
 While the real benefits are in maintaining 1 package vs 1 per language (and per chain), `sb-stack` also ships with a universal middleware ecosystem (retries, telemetry, load balancing) and a core that is [5 times faster](1.1-http-transport.md#performance-benchmarks) than native language implementations like axios, fetch, and httpx.

 ## Documentation Index